MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/04-business-requirements.md

 **Collaborate in a site or team.** In a SharePoint site or a Microsoft Teams team, all the members of the site or team have access to - and can easily collaborate on - the files stored there.

-**Share SharePoint files using sharable links.** If a user needs to share a SharePoint file with someone outside the site or team, they can use sharable links in the same way that the do in OneDrive.
+**Share SharePoint files using sharable links.** If a user needs to share a SharePoint file with someone outside the site or team, they can use sharable links in the same way that they do in OneDrive.

 **Sync files for offline access.** With the OneDrive sync app, users can sync files between their computer and the Microsoft 365 cloud.
 When users add, change, or delete a file or folder locally, the file or folder is added, changed, or deleted in the cloud and vice versa.
 Users can work with synced files directly in File Explorer and the apps they use.
 Whenever the user is online, any changes that they or other users make will sync automatically.